Scarborough Writers’ Circle

 - The winning entry will be read out on results day, whether or not its author is present.

-Note 1: Submission to newspaper/magazine editors should always be in double spacing and with generous margins unless an editor requests otherwise.
-Email submissions should be in single spacing.
+Note 1: Postal submissions to newspaper/magazine editors should always be in double spacing and with generous margins unless an editor requests otherwise.
+Email submissions should be in the format requested by the publication.

 Note 2: The intended market* requirement is to encourage market study and writing for publication.

 Please note that failing to follow submission guidelines when submitting your work to any potential market would result in disqualification.
-Publishers are busy people and will not to read your work if you haven’t read the submission guidelines.
+Publishers are busy people and will not read your work if you haven’t followed the submission guidelines.